bpmn-io/issue-labels/README.md

 ## Custom Labels

-Beyond our [default labels](./labels.yml) we allow for custom labels to be added to repositories to reflect certain (domain specific) aspects.
+Beyond our [default labels](./labels-default.yml) we may add [custom labels](./labels-additional.yml) to repositories to reflect certain (domain specific) aspects.
 We use color codes to ensure those aspects are recognizable across repository boundaries.

 | What   | Example | Color   | Preview |
 | :----- | :------ | :------ | :------ |